seqan/seqan3/doc/tutorial/sam_file/index.md

 <b>Learning Objective:</b> <br/>
 You will get an overview of how to read and write SAM/BAM files.
-This tutorial is a walk-through with links into the API documentation and also meant as a source for copy-and-paste code.
+This tutorial is a walk-through with links into the API documentation and is also meant as a source for copy-and-paste code.

 \tutorial_head{Medium, 60 min, \ref setup\, \ref tutorial_alphabets\, \ref tutorial_sequence_file,}